-My research team focuses on surfaces, interfaces and coatings technology for energy applications.
-My research interest lies in the understanding of novel materials manufacturing processes specifically Thermal spray and cold gas dynamic spray for high value engineering applications.
+My research focuses on surfaces, interfaces and coatings technologies.
+I am particularly interested in the understanding of novel materials processing techniques, especially thermal spray and cold gas dynamic spray.
 Process-microstructure-properties relationship is at the heart of my research.
-My latest research focus is in suspension and solution precursor thermal spraying to manufacture 10-50 um thin functional coatings from sub-micron to nanometer range feedstock particles.
+My latest research focus is in suspension and solution precursor thermal spraying to manufacture functional coatings from sub-micron to nanometer range feedstock particles.
+We are currently working with axial and radial injection high velocity oxy-fuel (HVOF) thermal spray, axial injection suspension plasma spray, high pressure cold spray and low pressure cold spray technologies.

-We have recently developed comprehensive test facilities to evaluate the performance of various surface engineered coatings including controlled environment fireside corrosion test rig, superheated steam oxidation rig and erosion-corrosion rig for fluidized bed boilers.
+We have recently developed comprehensive environmental test facilities to evaluate the performance of various coatings in type I and II hot corrosion, superheated steam oxidation, erosion-corrosion test, thermal cycling and high velocity steam impact.
+Our bespoke test facilities also include room temperature to 1000 C sliding wear test rigs.
 I am part of the Advanced Materials Research Group.

 I received a PhD in Materials Manufacturing from the University of Nottingham, which was followed by an MSc in Manufacturing Engineering.
 In my doctoral research, I investigated the high strain-rate deformation of titanium alloys using a novel cold gas dynamic spraying (a near net shape/additive manufacturing) technique.
 The process is still at its early stages and has the potential to be established as a high deposition rate additive manufacturing technique.
 My contribution to the scientific community was to propose a novel bonding mechanisms in the solid-state particle deformation.
 I am also a graduate in Mechanical Engineering.